 Just as overwatering contributes to the development of root rot, black streak is associated with avocado trees that have experienced drought.

 Avocado black streak can be prevented with sufficient irrigation and proper fertilization of avocado trees.

-Although Black Streak can affect young avocado plants and inhibit their growth, it can also impact older trees as well.
-Signs of Black Streak include discolored bark and the development of cankers on the limbs of the tree.
+Although Black Streak can affect young avocado plants and inhibit their growth, it can also impact older trees.

 Ideally, the initial horizontal root growing from the stem of the tree should be right at the surface of the soil or one inch above it.

 With small adjustments to the planting of your avocado tree, you should be able to easily resolve this issue and expect your tree to continue to grow healthily.